-The wealth of information sharing on the internet has elevated eLearning into one of the most popular ways for people to explore topics that interest them and obtain new skills.
+Information sharing on the internet has elevated eLearning to one of the most popular ways for people to explore topics and gain new skills.

 And really, it’s only natural that eLearning is growing so rapidly.
 Because of it, people who are passionate about teaching now easily share what they know, and audiences now quickly find the material they want.
 Plus, due to the countless numbers of courses being created all the time, there are eLearning subjects for virtually everything.